 Planning

-Cllr L Milbourn is to load the latest planning applications onto dropbox for commentary.
+Cllr L Milbourn is to load the latest planning applications onto Dropbox for commentary.

 Agendas & Minutes.

 It was agreed that minutes should be prepared within one week of each meeting and circulated for accuracy via email.
 Standing orders to be amended to reflect this.
 Meeting minutes to be placed onto the Parish Council Website (Cllr L Milbourn).
 The link to these and agendas are to be placed on social media by the Parish Clerk